Bullfighting is one of the most well-known and controversial Spanish traditions.

 Bullfighting is a very polemic subject!

-One interesting fact about Spain is that Bullfight is considered a National Sport.
+One interesting fact about Spain is that bullfighting is considered a National Sport.

 In a typical bullfight, three matadors, each with an assistant, kill six bulls.
-Every encounter lasts about 15min and the whole event around three – four hours.
+Every encounter lasts about 15 minutes and the whole event lasts around three to four hours.

 According to CAS International, a major anti-bullfighting group, it’s estimated that over 250,000 bulls, cows and calves worldwide are abused and slain every year.
 This is a huge number and I believe that most people do not know that so many animals are killed in order to keep this tradition alive.